cscart/docs/en/cscart_addons/addons/vendor_business_hours/index.rst

 Managing the calendar
 =====================

-    The Vendor Business Hours add-on allows the admin and vendors to select vacation days on the calendar during which all vendor's products will be hidden from the storefront and search results and a corresponding note will be displayed below the store logo:
+    The Vendor Schedule add-on allows the admin and vendors to select vacation days on the calendar during which all vendor's products will be hidden from the storefront and search results and a corresponding note will be displayed below the store logo:

     .. fancybox:: img/Vendor_business_hours_004.png
-        :alt: Vendor Business Hours add-on.
+        :alt: Vendor Schedule add-on.
 Store is closed

     To do this, in the vendor panel the vendor should navigate to **Vendors - Vendors**.

     There will be a new column added to see which of the vendors are currently on vacation.

     .. fancybox:: img/Vendor_business_hours_005.png
-        :alt: Vendor Business Hours add-on.
+        :alt: Vendor Schedule add-on.
 Store is closed

     Click on the vendor name and open the **Business hours** tab.